Offirmo/offirmo-monorepo/stack--current/5-incubator/active--no-pkg/bite-sized/lists/serious-memes/mental-models.md

 goldilock zone / problem
 good life questions https://radreads.co/10k-questions/ Goodhart’s Law = When a measure becomes a target, it ceases to be a good measure.
 One hospital took too long to admit patients so a penalty was given for 4+ hour wait times.
-In response, ambulance drivers were asked to slow down so they could shorten wait times. grapevine great filter https://blog.codinghorror.com/the-great-filter-comes-for-us-all/ grit
+In response, ambulance drivers were asked to slow down so they could shorten wait times.
+Gospel of Wealth -- Help those who will help themselves, to provide part of the means by which those who desire to improve may do so
+Gospel of Wealth = responsibility of philanthropy by the new upper class of self-made rich https://en.wikipedia.org/wiki/The_Gospel_of_Wealth grapevine great filter https://blog.codinghorror.com/the-great-filter-comes-for-us-all/ grit